dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-android"

-Visual Studio for Mac support will arrive in a future release.

-:::zone-end
+Visual Studio 2022 for Mac, with .NET MAUI support, is currently available as a [preview release](https://visualstudio.microsoft.com/vs/mac/preview/).

 ## Get started with Visual Studio 2022 17.2 (Preview)

-:::zone pivot="devices-android"

 In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2022 17.2 Preview, and run it on an Android emulator: